skip to content

 01:09:29 - Anthony Campolo

-So.
-So this is a good, this is a good illustration of why it's good to just follow the, the path they give you, which is like connect the repo and do that whole thing.
-Because, like, that is the workflow that like has been battle tested like hundreds and hundreds of times, you know.
+So this is a good illustration of why it's good to just follow the path they give you, which is: connect the repo and do that whole thing.
+Because that is the workflow that has been battle-tested hundreds and hundreds of times.

 01:09:42 - Nick Taylor

-Yeah, yeah, no, I can do that from there.
-If not, we can, we can try that.
+Yeah, yeah, I can do that from there.
+If not, we can try that.
 I'll let that finish uploading.
-I'll.
 I'll check the link once it goes live.
-If that doesn't work, I'll do it through the GitHub repo and see I can.
+If that doesn't work, I'll do it through the GitHub repo and see what I can do.

 01:09:55 - Anthony Campolo